 Rehabilitation for Patients with Amputated Limbs

 Amputation of a part of the body, such as one or more fingers or toes, or of a limb, either in part or completely, is sometimes done to increase the rate of survival in patients who develop gangrene during septic shock.
-Amputation leads to scarring and changes in the structure of normal tissue, which is termed as contractures, as a result of the normal wound healing process.
+Amputation leads to scarring and changes in the structure of normal tissue, which is termed contractures, as a result of the normal wound healing process.
 To prevent contracture, the physiotherapist will recommend

 - exercises to make the joint muscles mobile

 - application of appropriate splints to hold the scar area in a stretched position

 - appropriate medication to avoid pain

 - in case of amputation of lower limbs, the use of prosthetic (artificial) limbs is helpful for the independent movement of young patients, while crutches or wheelchairs may be useful for elders

 Rehabilitation of Patients with Kidney Damage

 Even after surviving septic shock, some patients require lifelong dialysis due to kidney failure.

 - The patient should perform physical activities like walking and moderate exercises